Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 WebDAV paths are supported (https only): `'https://server.domain/SignatureSite/config/default replacement variables.ps1'` or `'\\server.domain@SSL\SignatureSite\config\default replacement variables.ps1'`

-The currently logged-on user needs at least read access to the file.
+The currently logged on user needs at least read access to the file.

 Default value: `'.\config\default replacement variables.ps1'`
 ## 2.3.
 DomainsToCheckForGroups
 The parameters tells the script which domains should be used to search for mailbox and user group membership.

-The default value, `'\*'` tells the script to query all trusted domains in the Active Directory forest of the logged-on user.
+The default value, `'\*'` tells the script to query all trusted domains in the Active Directory forest of the logged on user.

 For a custom list of domains/forests, specify them as comma-separated list of strings: `"domain-a.local", "dc=example,dc=com", "domain-b.internal"`.